PratikGawade/web-app/Readme.md

 ## This is a python based webapp with Flask in backend

-- The application is wriiten in python
+- The application is writen in python
 - It shall be deployed in GKE